Polarized Lenses – the good and the bad

 - Polarized lenses are made with a polarized coating.
 No, totally false.

 - Polarized sunglasses are better than plain sunglasses.
 No, it firstly depends on the quality.
-But if both are high quality, the polarized will eliminate that horrid glare.
+But if both are high quality, the polarized lens will eliminate that horrid glare.

 If you have any questions or require more information about this or any other sunglasses related matters please contact us via our contact page.